StefaHeart/SVPM-Sprint-032-Case-Study/README.md

 ---

 ## 🎯 Overview
-During Sprint 32 at SVPM, I contributed in a hybrid capacity—supporting development tasks while transitioning into the Scrum Master role.
-This sprint emphasized responsive design improvements, consistent branding across platforms, and Agile delivery support through burndown tracking and team coordination.
+During Sprint 32 at SVPM, I contributed as both a **Developer** and a **mentored Associate Scrum Master**, preparing to step into a full Scrum Master role the following sprint.
+I completed two key development PBIs while supporting team coordination and learning to manage core Scrum ceremonies and tools.

 ---

 ## 🔧 Developer Contributions

 ### ✅ PBI 1189 – Implement Astra Theme & Update ASVPM Header/Footer
-- Applied the Astra theme to ASVPM's WordPress site
+- Applied the Astra theme to ASVPM’s WordPress site
-- Matched visual layout and styling to SVPM branding
+- Customized header/footer elements to match SVPM branding
-- Updated header/footer structure for consistency
-- Worked in both dev and production environments alongside a partner
-- Resolved usability and accessibility issues in collaboration with the PO
+- Resolved layout issues and finalized deployment after PO review
+- Collaborated closely with a paired developer to implement and test changes

 📎 Artifact: [PBI_1189_Artifact_Sprint_32.pptx](./PBI_1189_Artifact_Sprint_32.pptx)

 ---

 ### ✅ PBI 1232 – Fix Meetups Page Layout Bug on Mobile
-- Resolved a mobile rendering issue causing layout overlap
+- Resolved a line overlap issue impacting mobile responsiveness
-- Edited CSS directly within the WordPress environment
-- Completed testing and implemented changes in both dev and production
+- Troubleshot and implemented changes to layout and CSS in both dev and production
-- Received approval from the PO for deployment
+- Finalized updates post-review and documented implementation process

 📎 Artifact: [PBI_1232_Artifact_Sprint_32.pptx](./PBI_1232_Artifact_Sprint_32.pptx)

 ---

-## 🤝 Associate Scrum Master Contributions
+## 🤝 Associate Scrum Master Contributions (Mentored Role)
-In this sprint, I served as the Associate Scrum Master while being mentored to lead the following sprint.
-My responsibilities included:
+As the mentored ASM, I shadowed the Scrum Master and provided support for sprint reporting, standups, and communication.
+Contributions included:

-- Updating and maintaining the team's **burndown chart**
+- Maintaining the **burndown chart** in coordination with the SM
-- Collecting asynchronous **daily scrum reports** via Slack
-- Following up on missing reports and Trello card updates
+- Monitoring asynchronous standups and prompting updates in Slack
-- Supporting **backlog refinement** and **sprint planning** meetings
-- Facilitating clear communication between team members and leadership
-- Preparing PBI coordination messages and updating tracking documentation
+- Posting follow-ups when PBI data was missing or misaligned
+- Coordinating task clarity and working closely with the PO and SM
+- Helping plan daily Scrum meeting structure and supporting async workflows

-> ℹ️ Note: Internal burndown tracking materials are hosted privately within SVPM’s Google Drive and are not publicly accessible.
+> ⚠️ Note: Burndown charts and Google Drive tools are hosted privately by SVPM and are not publicly shared in this repo.

 ---

 ## 🧠 Key Skills Demonstrated
-- Agile/Scrum framework execution
+- Agile/Scrum methodology execution
-- WordPress customization and theme management
+- WordPress theme customization and deployment
-- Cross-functional team communication
-- Project coordination using Trello and Slack
+- Sprint reporting and burndown tracking
-- Sprint documentation and reporting
+- Collaborative development and communication
+- Mentorship participation in a growing Scrum leadership role

 ---